Minnesota motorists can support conservation with a new critical habitat license plate featuring moose art by renowned wildlife artist Les Kouba.

 Revenue from the sale of the new moose plate will go directly to Reinvest in Minnesota (RIM) Critical Habitat and will not be used for moose research and management.

 The Minnesota Legislature created the critical habitat license plate program in 1995 to provide additional opportunity for Minnesotans to contribute toward conservation.
 Motorists who purchase a critical habitat plate make a minimum annual contribution of $30 to the RIM program.
 Every dollar generated through the sale of the license plate is matched with private donations of cash or land.

 Critical habitat license plate revenue has generated more than $25 million toward the purchase of 7,700 acres of critical habitat and helped fund nongame wildlife research and surveys, habitat enhancement and educational programs.
 Information about the program is available on the DNR website.

 Kouba research partnership

-The DNR worked with Les Kouba Outdoors to design the license plate using previously unpublished art.
-The two organizations also signed a partnership agreement that will use some of the proceeds from the sale of Kouba’s moose imagery to help fund research and management projects.
+Seperately, the DNR and Les Kouba Outdoors signed a partnership agreement to use some of the proceeds from the sale of Kouba’s moose artwork to help fund research and management projects.